samueleaton/cubbie/docs/event_system.md

 The only purpose of `probeState()` is to trigger the `STATE_PROBED` event.

-To get an array of all state events, access the `stateEvents` property.
+To get an array of all cubbie events, access the `cubbieEvents` property.

 ### Event Namespacing